- Does going to work seem unbearable or cause extreme anxiety and stress?

 What is unwelcome conduct?

 Conduct is unwelcome when you do not solicit or invite it and it is viewed as undesirable or offensive.
-What might be acceptable behavior to your co-worker, could very well be uninvited and offensive to you.
-Unwelcome conduct in the workplace is unlawful and illegal.
+What might be acceptable behavior to one person, could very well be uninvited and offensive to another.
+Unwelcome conduct in the workplace may be unlawful sexual harassment.

 Who Can Be the Harasser?

 Everyone in the workplace.
-You can be sexually harassed by your boss or supervisor, a boss or supervisor in another department, a co-worker, or someone who is not even an employee, such as a supplier, client, or customer.
-Your harasser can be a woman or a man.
-It is illegal workplace sexual harassment if your harasser is the same gender or opposite gender.
+An employee can be sexually harassed by a boss or supervisor, a boss or supervisor in another department, a co-worker, or someone who is not even an employee, such as a supplier, client, or customer.
+A harasser can be a woman or a man.
+It is illegal workplace sexual harassment if a harasser is the same gender or opposite gender.

 A single instance of contact, grabbing, or touching constitutes sexual harassment.
 Harassment does not have to be of a sexual nature, though.